Back to fellos.app

 • If you can't find it in fellos, ask your Site Admin to look it up in Stripe.
 Stripe has more detail on every transaction (including attempted payments that didn't succeed).

-• Document what you find.
-Adding a short note to your monthly export file saves future-you a lot of time.
+• Write down what you find.
+A short note in your monthly reconciliation file saves future-you a lot of time.